QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Results

 \subsection{QUIJOTE-MFI M31 upper limits on polarization}

 As explained in Section~\ref{section:quijote-mfi}, the M31 field has the best sensitivity values (shown in Table~\ref{tab:sensitivity}) of all the fields studied by QUIJOTE-MFI so far, being slightly better than those from the Haze \citep{hazewidesurvey} and W49, W51 and IC443 \citep{W51} fields.
-This is because of the long integration time devoted to those region.
-Stokes $Q$ and $U$ maps are displayed in Figure~\ref{fig:IQU_maps}.
+This is because of the long integration times invested in those regions.
+Stokes $Q$ and $U$ maps of the M31 field are displayed in Fig.~\ref{fig:IQU_maps}.